samuel-pratt/bugsnax-api/README.md

 `https://bugsnaxapi.com/api/<category>/<index>`

-You can be as specific as needed, the fewer arguments there are, the more data you will recieve.

-For example, `https://www.bcferriesapi.ca/api/bugsnax` will return a list of all bugsnax.
+For example, `https://www.bugsnaxapi.com/api/bugsnax` will return a list of all bugsnax.

 Options for each are as follows: